All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 has shown a generally favorable safety profile in clinical studies.
 Common side effects include injection site reactions, flushing, headache, and mild water retention.

-Ironically, one potential side effect of elevated GH levels is temporary joint stiffness or mild joint discomfort, particularly in the hands and wrists.
+Ironically, one potential side effect of improved GH levels is temporary joint stiffness or mild joint discomfort, particularly in the hands and wrists.
 This is a dose-dependent effect that typically resolves with dose adjustment.
-It is important to distinguish between this GH-related joint stiffness and the underlying joint pain being addressed.
+It's important to distinguish between this GH-related joint stiffness and the underlying joint pain being addressed.

 Your physician will monitor your response to therapy and adjust your protocol to balance benefits and tolerability.